amanrauniyar45/Operating-System/README.md

 * Demonstrate the impact of process priority on scheduling.
 ---
 ## Tasks Implemented
+This project simulates Linux process management using Python.
+It replicates key operating system behaviors such as process creation, command execution, zombie/orphan process scenarios, process inspection via /proc, and process prioritization with nice values.

 1. **Process Creation Utility**
    Creates N child processes using `os.fork()`.
 Each child prints its PID and parent PID, followed by a custom message.
 The parent waits for all children to finish.